foijord/VulkanImageSizeReproducer/README.md

 ## Unable to create VkImage of maximum extent ##
-When creating a VkImage of the maximum extent reported by vkGetPhysicalDeviceImageFormatProperties, vkCreateImage returns VK_ERROR_OUT_OF_DEVICE_MEMORY.
+When creating a VkImage of the maximum extent reported by vkGetPhysicalDeviceImageFormatProperties, vkCreateImage returns VK_ERROR_OUT_OF_DEVICE_MEMORY on NVIDIA GPU, but succeeds on Intel.

 ## Build ##
 ### Prerequisites ###